pymupdf/PyMuPDF/docs/the-basics.rst

 .. note:: A PDF document may have two different passwords:

    * The **owner password** provides full access rights, including changing passwords, encryption method, or permission detail.
    * The **user password** provides access to document content according to the established permission details.
-If present, opening the :title:`PDF` in a viewer will require providing it.
+If present, opening the |PDF| in a viewer will require providing it.

    Method :meth:`Document.authenticate` will automatically establish access rights according to the password used.

-The following snippet creates a new :title:`PDF` and encrypts it with separate user and owner passwords.
+The following snippet creates a new |PDF| and encrypts it with separate user and owner passwords.
 Permissions are granted to print, copy and annotate, but no changes are allowed to someone authenticating with the user password.

 .. code-block:: python